1. Why AEMET data is reliable

 - The GFS Alternative: North American numerical system; historically a step behind European computation in regional fidelity, useful for long-term second opinions.

-- Ensemble Runs: Processes where the center slightly alters starting data to run 50 parallel futures.
-High convergence bodes high reliability; extreme divergence warns of inoperable and unpredictable scenarios.
+- Ensemble models: The center runs 50 simulations with slightly different starting data.
+High convergence indicates high reliability; extreme divergence warns of unpredictable scenarios.

 - Tactical Phase (H -0.5): Discard the mathematical simulation.
 Employ the raw data dump (Live) flowing onto your screen from the beach.
 Configure your harness and sails according to the sensor's true pulse.